 And while standard Minis had crude sliding windows and no ventilation, the Wolseleys (and their companion model, the Riley Elf) came with roll up windows, face level air vents, a fresh air heater, wood dash, internal door hinges, and leather seats.

 Even better, this car has been fitted with a full fabric sunroof with front wind deflector.
-Wonderful on a warm day and seals tightly for wet or cold days.
+And also a new headliner Wonderful on a warm day and pleasant on a cold or wet day.
 Finding ANY `period` Mini with a sunroof is a rarity, in this car`s case, makes it just about ideal for Summer cruising.

-5.3 millions were ultimately built of those, 27,000 were Wolseley Hornets.
+5.3 million were ultimately built of those, 27,000 were Wolseley Hornets.
 So, rare even in England.
 And, after all, how many 50+ year old cars have covered only 26,000 miles?
 As a fun collector`s car to drive to shows and turn heads, the Wolseley is hard to beat (and it seats four)

-The fresh air heater has great output, all of the gauges and electrics work, we evacuated and repumped the hydrolastic system and installed all new lines and fittings, trunk floor is perfect, it is a GREAT little car.
-AND when we sell the car, we will supply the special hydrolastic pump for use by the next owner.
+The fresh air heater has great output, all of the gauges and electrics work, we evacuated and reinflated the hydrolastic system and installed all new lines and fittings, trunk floor is perfect, it is a GREAT little car.
+AND when we sell it, we will supply the special hydrolastic pump for use by the next owner.

 As I have retained this car, so far, for a couple of years, have installed the kind of options I enjoy in my other classics: modern stereo with blue tooth, a 12v outlet with USB outputs, and a variety of lesser items.
 All of which sort of makes this car `ready to go.` For shows, for casual around the neighborhood driving, mostly...for fun.Click for legal info